 In another study published in the Journal of Pharmacology, healthy adults between 60 to 85 were given a single dose of 400 mg of curcumin.
 After an hour, participants showed improved scores on memory and mood tests.
 They also reported feeling more content and calm overall.

-Since the body isn’t able to efficiently absorb curcumin, the help of black pepper extract is required in order to experience the full benefits of this powerful compound.
+Since the body isn’t able to efficiently absorb curcumin, the help of black pepper extract (like BioPerine) is required in order to experience the full benefits of this powerful compound.
 High quality supplements with curcumin extract, like our Turmeric Complex, contain special patented ingredients that can help increase bioavailability and absorption.

 Also called holy basil, tulsi is used to help your body cope with stress reactions.
 It’s a great antioxidant and has been found in some studies to potentially help regulate blood sugar and heart health, in addition to having a calming effect on the body.